Retinal waves: Permissive argument

-Retinal waves have been found while eye-specific retinogeniculate pathways are formed; however, it is important to note that in all species studied to date retinal waves begin prior to and continue after these eye-specific pathways are formed.
+Retinal waves have been found while eye-specific retinogeniculate pathways are formed; however, in all species studied to date retinal waves begin prior to and continue after these eye-specific pathways are formed.
 It also is noted that some species in which retinal waves have been documented to have projections that are crossed.
 This suggests that retinal waves can be present and not play an instructive role in eye-specific inputs.
 There are several issues to be considered when looking at data from use of pharmacological substance to block retinal activity.
 First, the long-term effects of treatment with TTX are unknown, as it is not yet possible to monitor the retinal activity for a long duration in an intact animal.
 The finding that long-term injection of TTX did not inhibit and instead merely delayed eye-specific layer formation could be explained then by the reduced effects of TTX on retinal activity at a longer duration.
 This supports the argument that blocking all retinal activity prevents eye-specific projection formation remains to be determined.
 Furthermore, since immunotoxin treatment to kill starburst amacrine cells shows no difference in the formation of eye-specific retinogeniculate projections while treatment with epibatidine does, it could suggest that some sort of retinal activity is essential for the eye-specific layer formation, but not retinal waves.
 One study showed that β2-nAChR-KO mice did still have robust retinal wave activity, unlike previously reported; however, they found that the retinal waves were propagated using gap junctions in the knock-out line, instead of cholinergic transmission wild-type mice display.